Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 * Update: Added option "Redirect after payment automatically".
 * Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
 * Update: Error message changed to "Coinsnap server is disconnected" if Coinsnap server is not connected or there is webhook error.

+= 1.3.0 :: 2025-04-16 =
+* Update: BTCPay server added as a Bitcoin payment gateway
+* Update: Added discount for payment with Coinsnap functionality
+* Compatibility with WooCommerce 9.8.x. is tested.
+* Compatibility with Wordpress 6.8 is tested.